javaee/jms-spec/pages/JMSContextScopeProposals.md

 ## Problems with the JMS 2.0 Early Draft proposal

-Since the Early Draft was published there has been a great deal of discussion in the JSR 343 expert group and elsewhere about how <tt>JMSContext</tt> objects should be injected.
+Since the Early Draft was published there has been a great deal of discussion in the JSR 343 expert group and elsewhere about how `JMSContext` objects should be injected.
 The following conclusions were drawn:

 * The requirement that a separate JMSContext instance would be injected for every injection point was endorsed as being less "surprising"  to users than if the injected object were reused at all injection points within the defined scope.

-* However, although the requirement that the scope of the injected <tt>JMSContext</tt> be linked to the CDI definition of "request" would give reasonable behaviour in most cases, it would prevent the same injected <tt>JMSContext</tt> being used in the case where a transaction spans multiple requests.
+* However, although the requirement that the scope of the injected `JMSContext` be linked to the CDI definition of "request" would give reasonable behaviour in most cases, it would prevent the same injected `JMSContext` being used in the case where a transaction spans multiple requests.
 This would prevent prevent messages sent in those requests being guaranteed to be delivered in order, even though they were being sent in the same transaction.

 * In addition, the same request can cross multiple transaction boundaries in case of CMT.
 As a result, the resource shared across the request can reach inconsistent state if it is used by multiple active and suspended transactions (such as the resource receiving a roll-back request from the currently active transaction and subsequently receiving a commit request from a resumed transactions or vice-versa).
-It has been suggested that the scope of the injected  <tt>JMSContext</tt> be linked to the transaction instead.
+It has been suggested that the scope of the injected  `JMSContext` be linked to the transaction instead.
 Since CDI does not define a "transaction" scope, we should work with the CDI expert group to define one for CDI 1.1.

 There has also been discussion as to whether the annotations for specifying the connection factory, user, password, session mode and autoStart behaviour should be changed.
 However this amounts to an issue of style more than anything.
 This document makes no proposals to change this.